Baby development at 8-9 months: what’s happening

 - make noises to get your attention

-- explore everything around her – for example, she might ring bells, bang blocks and find hidden objects
+- explore everything around them – for example, they might ring bells, bang blocks and find hidden objects

-- practise her eating skills by holding, biting and chewing food
+- practise their eating skills by holding, biting and chewing food

 Helping baby development at 8-9 months

-- Listen and respond to your baby’s babbling: this will build his language, communication and literacy skills, and make him feel ‘heard’, loved and valued.
+- Listen and respond to your baby’s babbling: this builds language, communication and literacy skills and helps your baby feel ‘heard’, loved and valued.
 It’s important to respond by talking or making sounds in your own warm and loving way.
-Your baby will enjoy hearing your voice go up and down and love watching your facial expressions as you talk to him.
+Your baby enjoys hearing your voice go up and down and loves watching your facial expressions as you talk.

 - Play together: sing songs, play peekaboo, ring bells, hide toys and make funny sounds or animal noises together.
 At this age, your baby especially enjoys playing with you and copying what you do.
-Playing together also helps her feel loved and secure.
+Playing together also helps your baby feel loved and secure.

-- Read together: reading, talking about the pictures in books and telling stories develop your baby’s imagination.
-These activities also help him to understand language and learn to read as he gets older.
+- Read together: you can develop your baby’s imagination by reading, talking about the pictures in books and telling stories.
+These activities also help your baby to understand language and learn to read as they get older.

-- Encourage moving: moving and exploring help your baby build muscle strength for more complex movements like pulling to stand and walking.
-If your baby is crawling, you can try getting down on the floor and crawling around with her, or playing a game of chasey.
+- Encourage moving: moving and exploring builds your baby’s muscle strength for more complex movements like pulling to stand and walking.
+If your baby is crawling, you can try getting down on the floor and crawling around with them or playing a game of crawling chasey.

-Sometimes your baby won’t want to do some of these things – for example, he might be too tired or hungry.
-He’ll use special baby cues to let you know when he’s had enough and what he needs.
+Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
+Your baby will use baby cues to let you know when they’ve had enough and what they need.

 When to be concerned about baby development

-See your child and family health nurse or GP if you have any concerns or notice that your nine-month-old is having any of the following issues.
+You know your baby best.
+So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your 9-month-old is having any of the following issues.

 Seeing, hearing and communicating